 Here’s a summary of how we got there, and how the process of distribution has changed.

-ACCESS used to be enough
+Access USED to be enough

 It used to be that access was all you needed.
 Once you had that, you could make an insane amount of money selling other people’s content.